hyperledger/toc/governing-documents/security.md

 from the OpenSSF,
 https://github.com/ossf/oss-vulnerability-guide/blob/main/maintainer-guide.md.

-Each project will have a security team (for more details, see the section on people infrastructure below).
+Each project will have a security team (for more details, see the [people infrastructure](#people-infrastructure) below).
 The security team will be comprised of maintainers or contributors to the project who are knowledgeable about security and is responsible for responding to and helping to fix security vulnerabilities.

-The security team (see below for details) for this project will do the following for each reported vulnerability:
+The security team for this project will do the following for each reported vulnerability:
-1. Acknowledge receipt (see the section on “Report Intakes” for more) of the issue to the reporter within 2 business days.
+1. Acknowledge receipt (see [Report Intakes](#report-intakes] for more) of the issue to the reporter within 2 business days.
 2. Assess the issue.
 Engage with the reporter to ask any outstanding questions about the report and how to reproduce it.
 If the report is not considered a